Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Numerical simulations

 \subsection{Forced turbulence simulations}

-We use the \texttt{ATHENA++} magnetohydrodynamics (MHD) code \citep{stone20} to calculate the training data for our study.
-All simulations are conducted using a uniform 3D Cartesian grid to represent the gas variables with a resolution of $256$ cells in each spatial direction.
+We use the \texttt{ATHENA++} magnetohydrodynamics (MHD) code \citep{stone20} to calculate the training data for our study. \revOneEdit{The fluid system solved represents the equations of compressible, inviscid hydrodynamics with an isothermal equation of state,

+Here, ${\bf P}^*$ is a diagonal tensor with components $P_{\rm gas}$, and $c_s$ is the constant speed of sound.
+In common with \citet{pan11}, who also used a Godunov-type numerical scheme, the simulations do not include any explicit viscosity (either a Navier-Stokes viscosity or a hyperviscosity).
+Dissipation of kinetic energy occurs via numerical diffusion at the grid scale.
+This choice maximizes the extent of the inertial range in the simulated turbulence -- important given the moderate resolution we are using -- but means that the effective viscosity and corresponding Reynolds number can only be estimated using established scaling relations for turbulence \citep{pan11}.} All simulations are conducted using a uniform 3D Cartesian grid for the gas variables with a resolution of $256$ cells in each spatial direction.
 We use the Harten--Lax--van Leer--Einfeld (HLLE) Riemann solver combined with a second-order accurate van Leer predictor-corrector scheme for time integration.
 Spatial reconstruction is done using the 3rd order piecewise parabolic method (PPM).
-We use periodic boundary conditions in all spatial directions.
+We use periodic boundary conditions in all directions.

-The gas is initialized with a constant density of $\rho_\mathrm{gas} = 1$ and with all velocity components $v_i =0$.
-We use an isothermal equation of state,